 news

-In addition to Parisians protesting the event by sh*tting in the Seine, it has now come to light that Dutch Olympic officials have allowed volleyball player Steven van de Velde to compete this year.
+Earlier this year, it came to light that Dutch Olympic officials had allowed volleyball player van de Velde to compete this year in the Games.

 Watch: Your period doesn't care if it's The Olympics.
 Post continues below.